Attention Deficit in adults is largely under-diagnosed because many people assume that the condition only affects children.

 How To Conquer Adult ADHD is an ADHD program that was developed by an adult with ADHD.
 The program helps adults get organized, maintain focus, and how to succeed at work, relationships, and family life.
 The perspective of this program is unique because it is written from the perspective of someone with ADHD who understands the specific challenges of dealing with the condition.

-Common treatments for Attention Deficit in adults include Adult ADHD Treatment can include any combination of adult ADHD medications, ADHD Behavior modification, adult ADHD coaching, ADHD support groups, ADHD diet, exercise for ADHD, neurofeedback for ADHD, and other approaches.
+Common treatments for Attention Deficit in adults often includes a combination of adult ADHD medications, coaching, ADHD Behavior modification, ADHD support groups, ADHD diet, exercise for ADHD, neurofeedback for ADHD, and other approaches.